DiscipleTools/Documentation/theme-core/authentication/site-to-site-link.md

 In **Site 2** add the remote server's.
 Example: example.com

 note: both domains need to be HTTPS.
-You can disable this for local testing by commenting this out [here](https://github.com/DiscipleTools/disciple-tools-theme/blob/683924b5d417a9d901e78cfb609d1c126972c459/dt-core/admin/site-link-post-type.php#L204).
+You can disable this for local testing by enabling `WP_DEBUG`

 **Connection type**: You will create a connection type and associate permissions to it.
 See below.